Bayesian Preference Learning for Test-Time Steerable Reward Models: ICRM in Reinforcement Learning with Verifiable Rewards

 \subsection{Results}

-\paragraph{ICRM's reward scores are aligned with gold accuracy in RLVR}In Figure \ref{fig:reward_acc}, we plot how ICRM's rewards are actually calibrated to the gold accuracy validated by the verifier and ICRM's practical benefit in parameterizing verifiable rewards.
-Table \ref{tab:reward_acc} analyze the correlation between the verified accuracy and the reward models' scores for each training step.
-Through Pearson $r$ and $R^2$ of linear ($R^2_\mathrm{OLS}$) and isotonic ($R^2_\mathrm{Iso}$) regression analysis in Table \ref{tab:reward_acc}, we observe ICRM with $\lambda=0.1$ has a stronger alignment with the accuracy, implying that the verifiable rewards also can be encoded via ICRM.
+\paragraph{Reward correlation analysis.} In Figure \ref{fig:reward_acc}, we plot how ICRM's rewards are actually calibrated to the gold accuracy validated by the verifier and ICRM's practical benefit in parameterizing verifiable rewards.
+Table \ref{tab:reward_acc} analyzes the correlation between the verified accuracy and the reward models' scores for each training step.
+Through Pearson $r$ and $R^2$ of linear ($R^2_\mathrm{OLS}$) and isotonic ($R^2_\mathrm{Iso}$) regression analysis in Table \ref{tab:reward_acc}, we observe that ICRM with $\lambda=0.1$ has a stronger alignment with the accuracy, implying that the verifiable rewards also can be encoded via ICRM.
 We select ICRM with $\lambda=0.1$ for RLVR training based on the correlation analysis results.

-\paragraph{ICRM can encode verifiable rewards for reinforcement learning} In Table \ref{tab:reward_acc}, the policy trained with ICRM outperforms both the policies trained with the BT reward model and exact match in MATH500 accuracy.
-With ICRM, the policy achieved an accuracy of up to $45.4\%$, whereas it was at most $45.0\%$ and $44.6\%$ for verifier and BTRM cases, respectively.
-We report further results in Appendix \ref{apdx:eval_logs}.
+\paragraph{Reinforcement learning with ICRM.} In Table \ref{tab:reward_acc}, the policy trained with ICRM outperforms both the policies trained with the BT reward model and exact match in MATH500 accuracy.
+With ICRM, the policy achieved an accuracy of up to $53.8\%$, whereas it was at most $50.4\%$ and $51.4\%$ for verifier and BTRM cases, respectively.